saeedkarimi94/prss/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 Please follow the Contribution Guidelines.

 ## License
-This Zoomit API Integration is licensed under the MIT License.
+This PRSS (Persian RSS) Integration is licensed under the MIT License.
 See the LICENSE file for details.